DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Clutch prices swing more than almost any other job because the labour time depends heavily on the car.
 A small front-wheel-drive hatchback where the gearbox comes off easily is a fraction of the work of a car where the subframe or driveshafts have to come out first.
 That labour, charged at a dealer rate or an independent one that can be half as much, is the main driver.
-Then there is the flywheel question, because many modern cars have a dual-mass flywheel that is often worth replacing while everything is apart, and that adds a chunky part.
-The kit itself, OEM or aftermarket, moves the materials line, and where you live sets the labour rate on top.
+Who actually owns the garage matters here too.
+A franchised main dealer is usually tied into the manufacturer's parts and labour pricing structure, while an independent, whether it is a one-man band or part of a small regional chain, sets its own rates and often has more room to move on price.
+Then there is the flywheel question, because many modern cars have a dual-mass flywheel that is often worth replacing while everything is apart, and that adds a chunky part to the bill.
+The kit itself, OEM or aftermarket, moves the materials line.
+Region plays a part on top of all that: a garage in an expensive part of the country with high rent and higher wages simply has to charge more per hour than one in a cheaper area, even for identical work on an identical car.

 How to pay less